yayaismaail/blog/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank my partners at Microverse for their supports during the project.
+I would like to thank all my partners at Microverse for their supports during the project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>